local-ch/lhs/README.md

 ## Very Short Introduction

-A LHS::Record makes data available using backend services and one or multiple endpoints.
+A LHS::Record makes data available using http json services and one or multiple endpoints.

 ```ruby
 class Feedback < LHS::Record